napframework/nap/docs/doxygen/markdown/00_install.md

 ## macOS {#setup_build_env_macos}

-NAP $(NAP_VERSION_FULL) supports macOS Mojave.
-Although NAP is known to work on other macOS releases, Mojave is the current supported version.
+NAP $(NAP_VERSION_FULL) supports macOS Mojave with XCode 10.3.
+Although NAP is known to work on other macOS releases, Mojave is the current supported platform.
+Other versions of XCode are not supported at this moment.

 Follow these steps for a guided installation:
 1. Extract the release by double clicking `NAP-$(NAP_VERSION_FULL)-macOS.zip` in Finder